Online portal for marine litter and its implications for marine life

 LITTERBASE needs your support

 Our database should be complete and up to date.
-Therefor we need your support.
+Therefore we need your support.
 You can help us if you:

 - work as a scientist and have published studies.
-Please send them as PDF to our mail address firstname.lastname@example.org
+Please send them as PDF to our e-mail address: litterbase(at)awi.de

 - have geo-referenced photographs documenting marine litter or showing interactions between litter and marine life to increase our knowledge base, especially in terms of remote areas or habitats